netham45/screamrouter/Readme/homeassistant.md

 ## Configuration

-The component should be configurable through the Home Assistant UI.
+The integration is configurable through the Home Assistant UI.
 You'll need to provide:

 - The IP address or hostname of your ScreamRouter instance